Pigeonhole protocol specification

 Katzenpost has two distinct notions of “epoch” that operate on very different timescales, and Pigeonhole touches both:

-- Mixnet epoch (a.k.a. normal epoch, PKI epoch): the short cadence on which the directory authorities publish a new PKI document.
+Mixnet epoch (a.k.a. normal epoch, PKI epoch): the short cadence on which the directory authorities publish a new PKI document.
 The default is 20 minutes.
 Mix nodes, gateways, service nodes, and clients all synchronise on this epoch.
-Mix-node Sphinx replay keys rotate once per mixnet epoch.
+Sphinx replay keys on mix nodes rotate once per mixnet epoch.

 Epoch tolerance for CourierEnvelope